 - How well the pasture is managed and cared for

-In all circumstances, we must take individual requirements into consideration.
+In all circumstances, you must take individual requirements into consideration.
 It is essential that horses have enough space to help reduce the chances of fighting where several animals are turned out together.
-Over-grazing, over-stocking and poor management can result in the pasture becoming ‘horse sick’, as shown in the image below.
+Over-grazing, over-stocking and poor management can result in the pasture becoming ‘horse sick’, as shown in the image.

 There are some essential requirements that are applicable all year round:

 - Water containers must be large enough to provide a constant supply of water for all the horses in the field.
 Ensure plenty of water is available by checking regularly and topping water up frequently if the containers are not self-filling

 - Containers must be sturdy and free from sharp edges

 - The water supply must be easily accessible for both horse and keeper, checked daily, cleaned regularly and placed away from trees to avoid falling debris